 When you have the above information, you need to measure how much space you have in the car, determining any further adjustments to the size.

 Make sure you consider the suitable material, which in most cases will be either fiberboard or plywood.
-Besides, in some subwoofers, you will need a damping material like fiberglass, and if will decide to make a vented enclosure, you will need a plastic port.
+Besides, in some subwoofers, you will need a damping material like fiberglass, and if will decide to make a ported box, you will need a plastic port.

 How to Calculate Subwoofer Box Size?